-Esperanza’s growth and success is in large part due to the ongoing commitment and support of the local Hispanic Clergy and church.
+Esperanza’s growth and success are in large part due to the ongoing commitment and support of the local Hispanic Clergy and church.
 As a result, Esperanza wishes to utilize the Esperanza Hispanic Ministry Small Grant Fund to invest in the development and strengthening of the work of Christ as expressed in the Hispanic church and its leaders.

-The Esperanza Hispanic Ministry Small Grant Fund supports Latino/Hispanic churches and church leadership located in Philadelphia County and funds projects that focus on the development of the church’s leadership (professional and lay), development of the church’s youth ministry (youth ministry team and the ministry thereof), and the church’s ministries of service to the Latino/Hispanic community, including:
+The Esperanza Hispanic Ministry Small Grant Fund supports Latino/Hispanic churches and church leadership located in Philadelphia County and funds projects that focus on the development of the church’s leadership (professional and lay), development of the church’s youth ministry (youth ministry team and the ministry thereof), collaborates with (an) additional church(es), and the church’s ministries of service to the Latino/Hispanic community.

-- Latino/Hispanic churches seeking to enhance/develop their youth ministries.
+- Seeking to enhance/develop their youth ministries.

-- Latino/Hispanic churches with budgets of $500,000 or less
+- Churches with budgets of $500,000 or less

-- Latino/Hispanic churches serving Philadelphia County
+- Churches serving Philadelphia County

 Proposals are accepted on a rolling basis.
 Feel free to submit applications as they are completed.
 Applicants will only be awarded a maximum of one time per fiscal year.